itszrong/Civilian-Evacuation-Simulation-UK/docs/TECHNICAL_IMPLEMENTATION_GUIDE.md

 ## Quick Reference for Developers

-This guide provides technical details for developers working with the real simulation data system after the fake data elimination project.
+This guide provides technical details for developers working with the real simulation data system.

 ## Architecture Overview